-As our country deals with crises such as the COVID-19 pandemic and the opioid epidemic—as well as natural disasters—support for health, behavioral health, and safety have never been more vital.
-All of these challenges hit the United States especially hard in 2020 and are exacerbating existing health disparities.
-Children and families served by Head Start and Early Head Start are especially vulnerable to and disproportionately impacted by these health crises and disparities.
+As our country deals with crises such as promoting child safety and well-being, managing infectious disease, and addressing the opioid epidemic—as well as helping prepare for and respond to natural disasters—support for health, behavioral health, and safety have never been more vital.
+Children and families served by Head Start and Early Head Start programs are especially vulnerable to and disproportionately impacted by these health crises and existing health disparities.

 To address this need, EDC and Georgetown University are leading the National Center on Health, Behavioral Health, and Safety.
-With funding from the Office of Head Start, the Center provides practical, high-quality, evidence-informed training and technical assistance (TTA) and resources to enhance the wellness of children, families, and staff.
+With funding from the Office of Head Start and the Office of Child Care, the Center provides practical, high-quality, evidence-informed training and technical assistance (TTA) and resources to enhance the wellness of children, families, and staff.

-Building on more than 40 years of EDC’s work leading national, regional, and local Head Start centers, the project team is carrying out the following activities:
+Building on more than 40 years of EDC’s work leading national, regional, and local Head Start programs, the project team is carrying out the following activities:

 - Build the capacity of Head Start and early childhood programs to address poor social determinants of health that negatively impact children and families